 HOP (2-4 yrs): This class introduces pre-school children to dance using music, props and stories.
 The emphasis is on moving and capturing the imagination.
 Each exercise builds essential motor skills, co-ordination and rhythm.
 Children work in groups to discover their first Tap, Modern and Ballet steps.
 This nurtures their social and emotional development.
+Pupils can also study Ballet, Street + Yoga in separate classes from age 3.
+Please see below for further information.

 Tap + Modern